cypress-io/cypress/docs/source/api/commands/eq.md

 description: ''
 ---

-Get the DOM element at a specific index in an array of elements.
+Get A DOM element at a specific index in an array of elements.

 # Syntax